Clear and Sustainable Risk Management

 UNIQA pushes quantitative risk assessment and scenario analyses of climate risks

-Additionally, the UNIQA Group continuously monitors the ESG-related investment profile of its international subsidiaries.
-Limits are set to ensure ongoing improvement of the Group's ESG profile and reduction of transitional risks, with monthly monitoring.
+Additionally, UNIQA Group continuously monitors the ESG-related investment profile of its international subsidiaries.
+Limits are set to ensure ongoing improvement of the Group's ESG profile and reduction of transitional risks.

 For each significant residual risk identified, a mitigation plan or strategy is developed, detailing the response to this risk (including sustainability risks or risks with a sustainability-related cause).